yungyuc/nsdhw_23au/project/liamlin5566/README.md

 where $x$ represent data point which consists of pixel value (rgb) and posistion, $\phi$ means kernel function, $\mu$ means cluster center, and $alpha$ is assignment with the value 0 or 1. kernel kmeans would search the appropriate assignment that cause minimum distance.

-### Prospective Users
+## Prospective Users
-Those who want to do segmentation task on image data useful in image processing and computer vision application.
+Those who want to do segmentation task on image data, which can be useful in some self-driving or medical application like object detection and classification.

-### System Architecture
+## System Architecture
 I will first take image as input and extract the pixel value (rgb) and position (i,j) as data features.
 Then, the algorithm group the image pixel according to these features.
 Finally, I will visualize the segmented result on image.

-### API Description
+## API Description
 The estimated API is below:
 #### c++
 ```c++